 Whether you are an individual or a group wishing to share your talents, expertise, and interests, we invite you to contact us!

-If you are interested in a volunteer opportunity with ARCH, please complete our volunteer application under the “Volunteer with Us” tab on the homepage, and/or contact Executive Assistant, Daniel Ceglowski, at (540)344-8060 x 108 or Daniel.Ceglowski@ARCHServices.org.
+If you are interested in a volunteer opportunity with ARCH, please complete our volunteer application under the “Volunteer with Us” tab on the homepage, and/or contact Finance and HR Manager, Daniel Ceglowski, at (540)344-8060 x 108 or Daniel.Ceglowski@ARCHServices.org.
 Background checks and fees may apply.

 In the interest of ensuring that your donation gets processed accurately, donations should be delivered to our administrative offices at 404 Elm Ave.
 SW, Roanoke, VA 24016.
-If you have questions, please contact Development Manager, Rachel Moore, at 540.344.8060 x 105 or email@example.com.
+If you have questions, please contact Finance and HR Manager, Daniel Ceglowski, at (540)344-8060 x 108 or Daniel.Ceglowski@ARCHServices.org.

 - Canned tuna, chicken and salmon